Reporting and Adjudication

 20.1.3.2 Reporting Options for Students

-With either option, the instructor shall complete a Violation Report Form and submit it to the AHSO, provide a copy to the student and the instructor’s department head as soon as practicable, preferably within five (5) university business days of discovery of the alleged incident.
-If the AHSO determines that the student has a previous finding of academic misconduct on file, the process will immediately be transferred to the jurisdiction of the Honor Council.
+In a case of suspected academic misconduct, the instructor must complete a Violation Report Form and submit it to the AHSO as soon as practicable, preferably within ten (10) university business days of discovery of the alleged incident.
+If the AHSO determines that the student has a previous finding of academic misconduct on file, the case will be referred to the Honor Council for adjudication.

-If a student is alleged to have violated the Honor Code but the class, department, and instructor cannot be identified, charges may be brought by any instructor or student who has knowledge of the violation.
+If a student is alleged to have committed academic misconduct but the class, department, and instructor cannot be identified, charges may be brought by any instructor or student who has knowledge of the violation.

-False and malicious reporting of an incident shall be considered a violation of the Aggie Code of Honor, and will be persued by university processes.
+False and malicious reporting of an incident shall be considered a violation of the Aggie Code of Honor, and shall be adjudicated through the appropriate university processes.

 20.1.3.2 Reporting Options for Students